 4.5.2 Innovision Events Limited (registered number 3456454, with registered address The Studio, Inner Circle, The Regents Park, London, NW1 4PA) processes payments for event bookings on behalf of the Department for International Trade.
-As such all payments and refunds for events will be undertaken by Innovision.

 4.6 Refused Payments

 4.6.1 If your payment is refused, the payments system will display a screen informing you of this situation.
-Remember – it is not the Department of International Trade that is refusing your card payment – it is the card issuing bank that is refusing to authorise the payment.
+Remember – it is not the Department for International Trade that is refusing your card payment – it is the card issuing bank that is refusing to authorise the payment.

 4.6.2 If this occurs you will need to contact your card company to discuss the reasons for

 4.6.5 On failure of payment for any reason, your registration for an event is not considered complete and your place is not held.
 Your partial application will be held in your ‘My Events’ area on the Website under partial bookings.
 This information will appear for 72 hours, during which time you may attempt to complete the payment, before your partial application is deleted from the Website.
-The Department of International Trade accepts no liability if, when you attempt to make a payment, spaces to attend the event are no longer available.
+The Department for International Trade accepts no liability if, when you attempt to make a payment, spaces to attend the event are no longer available.

 4.7 Payment Security